7 Categories of Waste: A Guide to Household Waste Sorting

 5. Paper Packaging

-6. Newspapers and
+6. Paper and Cardboard Waste

 7. Colored and Uncolored Glass